Prior Authorization V1 Getting Started

 - Compatibility with UM vendors

-- Accepts JSON inquiry requests and return JSON responses
+- Accepts JSON requests and return JSON responses

 - Provides a simple JSON validation